shaik1002/biggitlabbomb/doc/user/project/issue_board.md

 Prerequisites:

-- You must have at least the Planner role for the project.
+- You must have at least the Reporter role for the project.

-When an issue is created, the system assigns a relative order value that is greater than the maximum value of that issue's project or top-level group.
+When an issue is created, the system assigns a relative order value that is greater than the maximum value of that issue's project or root group.
 This means the issue is at the bottom of any issue list that it appears in.

 When you visit a board, issues appear ordered in any list.
 You're able to change